Best contraception for PCOS – The Lowdown guide

 Similar to the combined pill, the vaginal ring and contraceptive patch are methods which also contain oestrogen and progestogen.
 This means that although compared to the combined pill they may look different and how you use them is different, these three methods all act in the same way and have the same benefits for women with PCOS.

-The hormonal coil may also be recommended as another method of contraception for someone with PCOS as it keeps the womb lining thin, reducing the risk of endometrial cancer, though it may not produce regular periods.
+The Mirena coil and other hormonal coil brands may also be recommended as a method of contraception for someone with PCOS as it keeps the womb lining thin, reducing the risk of endometrial cancer.
+It might not give you regular periods, but it can make them lighter, or stop them completely.

 Can your contraception make you gain weight if you have PCOS?

 With PCOS there are some contraceptives that are more widely recognised as making users gain weight.
 Whilst the mini pill may also be an option for some women with PCOS, some of our mini pill reviews had personal experiences with the progesterone only pill that caused them to put on weight.
 Weight gain is a possible side effect for a minority of women of the contraceptive injection such as Sayana Press, so this form of contraception is not recommended if this is an issue.
-If users are already overweight then the combined pill may not be right for you and it is best to seek a your doctor’s advice.
+If you have a BMI over 35 then the combined pill is not safe for you, so please seek your doctor’s advice.

 Best contraceptives for managing PCOS symptoms